Last updated on October 17th, 2021

 You can send all 8 currencies from Binance Singapore to another platform,

 while you can also do the same for any currency on Binance too.

 It is possible for you to send your currencies between Binance Singapore and Binance too!

-The most important thing when it comes to trading crypto are the fees.
+The most important thing when it comes to trading crypto is the fees.
 You should try to minimise your fees as much as possible!

 Here are some of the fees you may incur when using either platform:

 Here are the fees that you’ll be charged for both exchanges: